Time for more transparency in trade finance

 The link between GDP and trade determines finance will always be required.
 But if the wider trade finance industry is going to continue to be the crucial ‘real economy’ product it has been for hundreds of years, participants are going to have to get big picture.
 Coordination, commitment and investment are needed now more than ever.
 Transparency, disclosure and data-led evidence lie at the heart of it.
 Financing will not go away, but it continues to change.
 Those that accept this may be able to get in front of it.

-Stemcor, Greensill, Hin Leong, Oceanografia, Abengoa, Carillion, NMH, IIC Capital, Agritrade, Phoenix, all different issues with different characteristics.
+Stemcor, Greensill, Hin Leong, Oceanografia, Abengoa, Carillion, NMH, IIC Capital, Agritrade, and Phoenix, are all different issues with different characteristics.
 But in all cases, could greater transparency have helped?
 The list of exceptions to the rule are building up.
 It is not right to club so many different cases together, but it is not wrong to ask whether changes could help.

 The actions of Greensill may differ wildly from standard industry practices.
 But denying everything before we know what actually constitutes everything is not going to pay dividends in the long run.
 Without transparency, and greater disclosure, it is incredibly difficult to evidence what a Greensill is, and what an everything else is.